-2.1.10 Concrete Strengths
+2.1.9 Concrete Strengths

 In prestressed concrete piles and beams, concrete design strengths are not allowed to exceed 8,000 and 10,000 psi maximum, respectively.
-Construct all cast-in-place concrete bridge components with Class 4000 concrete except as noted in Section 2.1.12.
+Construct all cast-in-place concrete bridge components with Class 4000 concrete except as noted in Section 2.1.8 15.2.1 of the BDM.
 Construct all precast concrete bridge components with concrete having a minimum compressive strength of 5000 psi.

-2.1.11 Final Finish of Exposed Concrete Surfaces
+2.1.10 Final Finish of Exposed Concrete Surfaces